Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 # Gazetrack

-This provides the complete guide to trying to improve the current eye trackers by implementing and tuning the previous year’s implementation of the eye trackers.We follow Google’s implementation of the Paper titled “ Accelerating eye movement research via accurate and affordable smartphone eye tracking” and going into much depth of their implementation
+This provides the complete guide to the work which is implementing and tuning the [Google's architecture](https://research.google/pubs/pub49585/).
+We follow Google’s implementation of the Paper titled “ Accelerating eye movement research via accurate and affordable smartphone eye tracking” and going into much depth of their implementation

 ## Introduction